 Operating System Installation

 Burn the image to CD, and install onto your hardware.
-The installation of Ubuntu is straight forward and simple.
+The installation of Debian is straight forward and simple.
 The only package to install is SSH Server so that you can manage the server from your desktop PC or Mac.
 All other packages will be installed by Star2Billing’s Newfies-Dialer installation scripts.

 sudo apt-get update